Warning in rgl.init(initValue, onlyNULL): RGL: unable to open X11 display

 The labels c("left", "right", "middle")

-refer to the buttons on a three button mouse, or simulations of them on other mice. "wheel"
+buttons on a three button mouse, or simulations of them on other mice.

 refers to the mouse wheel, and "none"